Ceschi + Lane have been collaborating as Brave New Worlds since 2013.

 Valentina trained for two years at the Jacques Lecoq School in Paris where she also studied design for performance and the architecture of the body at the Laboratory for the Study of Movement (LEM).
 She believes costume and design can have a critical and structural role to play in performance.
 With writer Thomas Eccleshare she runs Dancing Brick an award-winning theatre company making bold accessible work since 2008 and associate artist at Farnham Maltings.
 Her work has been showcased at prestigious international festivals such as Lugano Festival, ACT Festival Bilbao, BE Festival Birmingham, Caravan Showcase Shanghai and Napoli Teatro Festival.
 She works regularly in new writing, opera, musical theatre, comedy and cabaret, and is an associate of the National Youth Theatre of Great Britain.
 Valentina is a visiting practitioner at Central Saint Martins and Wimbledon College of Arts at the University of the Arts London.

-Kate Lane is an Interdisciplinary Artist & Scenographer.
-She has worked internationally in experimental film, live performance and as a scenographer.
-She has an MA in Costume for Performance from London College of Fashion where she won the MA Centenary Award for Costume.
-And a BA in Visual Arts Sculpture from Camberwell college of Arts.
-She is the Course Leader of the BA Performance: Design and Practice at Central Saint Martins.
+Kate Lane is an Interdisciplinary Artist, Scenographer and academic.
+She studied Sculpture at Camberwell College of Arts and has an MA in Costume for Performance from London College of Fashion where she won the MA Centenary Award for Costume.
+She is the Course Leader for the BA Performance: Design & Practice at Central Saint Martins.